DefangLabs/samples/samples/hasura/README.md

 Short Description: A sample project demonstrating how to deploy Hasura with Defang and connect it to a Postgres database

-Tags: Hasura, Graphql, PostgreSQL, Database
+Tags: Hasura, GraphQL, PostgreSQL, Database

-Languages: SQL, Graphql
+Languages: SQL, GraphQL